yashika28rajput/Diabetes_ML_Classification/README.md

-# Diabetes_ML_Classification
+# Diabetes Prediction Using Advanced Machine Learning
 ML-based diabetes prediction system
-## Overview
+## Project Overview
-This project predicts whether a patient is diabetic or not using Machine Learning classification algorithms.

-The system analyzes medical attributes such as glucose level, BMI, insulin, blood pressure, and age to classify diabetes risk.
+This project aims to predict diabetes using advanced supervised machine learning techniques based on medical diagnostic parameters such as glucose level, BMI, insulin, blood pressure, and age.

+The project focuses on improving prediction accuracy using advanced preprocessing, feature engineering, imbalance handling, and ensemble learning techniques.

 ---

+## Problem Statement

+The primary objective of this project is to design, evaluate, and optimize an advanced diabetes classification model capable of accurately predicting whether a patient is diabetic or non-diabetic.

+---

-## Dataset
+## Dataset Information

-The dataset contains the following features:
+The dataset contains medical attributes such as:

 - Pregnancies
 - Glucose